Information About Charles Schwab Complaints & Investor Information

 Are you currently, or were you recently, a customer of Charles Schwab & CO, inc (CRD#: 5393)?

-If so, you need to be aware of the full history of investor complaints and FINRA sanctions that have been brought against this broker-dealer.
+If so, you need to be aware of the full history of investor FINRA sanctions and complaints against Charles Schwab.

 Currently, the experienced securities fraud attorneys at Sonn Law Group are reviewing claims against Charles Schwab.